goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 -   For placeholder domains, use `authentik.company` and `app-name.company`, where `app-name` is the name of the application you are writing documentation for.
 -   Try to order the documentation in the order that makes it easiest for the user to configure.

+-   Make sure to add the service to a fitting category in `/website/sidebarsIntegrations.js`